TExES Score Reporting

 The Braille exam is the only paper-based test.
-Candidates taking this exam typically need to wait about 3 weeks before they can see their scores.
-Results for the June 3rd, 2017 testing date will be released on June 23rd.
+Candidates taking this exam typically need to wait a few weeks before they will receive their scores; all scores should be received within 28 days.

 In some cases, you may need to wait even longer to receive your scores.
 Possible reasons for delay include:

 - New or revised tests may take longer to release because administrators need to establish passing standards and analyze overall performance.

 - Failure to comply with Pearson's policy, such as improper registration or failure to follow an administrator's directions, may cause your scores to be delayed.

 - Your scores may be delayed (or voided) if you fail to provide proof of your testing approval.

 - Test scores will not be released until you have taken care of any unpaid testing fees.

 TExES scores may be cancelled by Pearson if there is suspicion of cheating, plagiarism or any other type of misconduct; discrepancies at any stage of the identification process; or if a candidate discloses test information or questions to the public.

 You also have the opportunity to cancel scores yourself at the end of a test.
 Once cancelled, scores will not be sent to anyone and will not show up on your record.

 Accessing Your Scores

 Once they become available, you can access your scores via your Pearson account.
 In addition to your passing status, you'll receive a detailed score report that thoroughly explains your performance.
 You'll also be supplied with a guide to understanding the report, as scores can sometimes be difficult to comprehend.